Choosing Ireland’s lightweight double crew for World Cup no formality

 Belfast Rowing Club and Lagan Scullers will have a go in the Britannia and the Prince of Wales, respectively, and the NUIG/Skibbereen pair of Sadhbh O’Connor and Natalie Long have been asked to qualify in the Hambleden Pairs.

-The dinner to mark the 150th anniversary of Metro Regatta which was set for tonight (Friday) has had to be cancelled.
-Many of those set to attend will be in Cork for the regatta.
+The dinner to mark the 150th anniversary of Metro Regatta which was set for tonight has had to be cancelled.
+Many of those set to attend were to be in Cork for the regatta.